2022 Transnistria attacks: Aftermath

 Following the attacks some Transnistrian residents reported receiving text messages on controversial topics such as the possibility of a referendum on reuniting with Moldova.
 There were also unverified reports that men under 60 would be banned from leaving the country, as in Ukraine following the onset of the war.
 The president of Transnistria denied these rumours about the situation on his Telegram feed.
 Some Transnistrians also received texts purporting to be from the Ukrainian armed forces claiming an attack was imminent.

-Many people living in Transnistria started crossing into Moldova after the explosions.
+Many people living in Transnistria started crossing into government-controlled Moldova after the explosions.

 Following the events in Transnistria, the Information and Security Service of the Republic of Moldova reported that the Russian hacking group Killnet had launched a series of cyberattacks against websites of Moldovan official authorities and institutions.
 Some days before, this group had orchestrated similar attacks on Romanian websites.

 Writing for the think tank Institute for the Study of War, Will Baumgardner concluded that the late April bombings were "likely a false flag operation executed by the Kremlin intended to draw Transnistria into its invasion of Ukraine".
 Baumgardner concluded that the attacks were unsuccessful, noting that Transnistria did not join the war, and that after the first few months Transnistria was very calm, with a complete absence of further attacks.
 One possible reason that the false flag attacks did not succeed is that influential Transnistrian Viktor Gushan's interests did not align with Russia.

-On 17 March 2024, Transnistrian official press released a video allegedly showing a helicopter in a military unit in Tiraspol being attacked by a kamikaze drone.
+On 17 March 2024, Transnistrian state press released a video allegedly showing a helicopter in a military unit in Tiraspol being attacked by a kamikaze drone.
 The Bureau for Reintegration of the Republic of Moldova claimed the attack was a simulated incident and that the video showed evident signs of montage.
 It also stated that "the incident was deliberately provoked with the aim of creating panic and maintaining tension in society on both banks of the Dniester".

+Later, on 5 April 2024, a Transnistrian minister announced that another drone attack had taken place at the former airfield in Vărăncău, targeting a radio communication station, which suffered minor damage, with no casualties reported.
+Moldova's Bureau for Reintegration reacted by stating that provocations in the region were aimed at "sowing panic and constant tension", while Andriy Yusov, the press representative of Ukraine's Main Directorate of Intelligence, denied any involvement from Ukraine, as the country "would not waste valuable drones on such petty provocations" as he declared.